davidkesnr/biclustering/README.md

     ## [1] 15

-The output indicates that I am recruiting 15 CPU’s for the loop.
+The output indicates that I am recruiting 15 cores for the loop.

 The `foreach` loop uses a single index vector as a loop counter, but I need to be able to loop through two indices simultaneously (one for `r`